-Our government has made a historic decision on August 5.
+The Indian government made a historic decision on August 5, 2019.
 By scrapping most of the provisions of Article 370 of the Indian constitution, it bifurcated Jammu and Kashmir into two different Union Territories – Jammu-Kashmir and Laddakh.

 Jammu & Kashmir is worldwide famous as paradise on the earth.
 Before the bifurcation of the region, it consisted of three major regions i.e. Jammu, Kashmir and Laddakh.